-According to Sina (a major Chinese news site) the Huawei P50 range will run Harmony OS, though even if this is accurate, it's possible that it will only do so in some parts of the world, with other regions still getting Android.
+According to Sina (a major Chinese news site) the Huawei P50 range will run Harmony OS, and that's a claim that's since been made again, this time on Weibo.
+But even if this is accurate, it's possible that it will only do so in some parts of the world, with other regions still getting Android.

 What we want to see

-We don’t know much about the Huawei P50 yet but we do know what we want from it.
+We don’t have much confirmed information about the Huawei P50, yet, but we do know what we want from it.
 The following things top our list.